Aims of Treatment

 Associated conditions/ diseases: Treatment of malaria may have to be modified due to certain associated conditions/ diseases.
 Therefore, all such should be carefully assessed before starting the patient on anti malarial treatment.

 - Pregnancy: Treatment of malaria in pregnancy may prove to be difficult due to contra indication for use of certain antimalarials.
 Chloroquine can be used safely in all trimesters of pregnancy.
-Artemisinin is not shown to have any deleterious effects on the fetus in animal studies and therefore can be considered if the situation demands.
+Artemisinin is not shown to have any deleterious effects on the fetus in animal studies; however, it is not yet recommended for routine use in the first trimester, but can be safely used in the second and third trimesters.
 Quinine can be used in pregnancy, but one should be watchful about hypoglycemia.
 Whereas mefloquine is contraindicated in the first trimester of pregnancy, pyrimethamine/ sulphadoxine is contraindicated in the first and last trimesters.
 Halofantrine, tetracycline and doxycycline are absolutely contra indicated in pregnancy.
 Primaquine is also contra indicated in pregnancy, and therefore pregnant women with P. vivax malaria should be started on 500 mg of chloroquine weekly as suppressive chemoprophylaxis against relapse of malaria.
 [See Malaria in Pregnancy]

 - Epilepsy: Malaria as well as anti malarials can trigger convulsions.
 Mefloquine is better avoided in these patients.
 See C.N.S.
 Disease and malaria